 Aggressive

-and Antisocial Behavior
+and Antisocial Tendencies

 The third area of our research focuses on aggressive and antisocial behaviors.
 These ruinous actions may lead to tremendous individual and societal costs.
 Therefore, our team investigates the interpersonal antecedents, the corresponding psychological mechanisms, and the consequences of these negative behaviors.
 Moreover, we also examine factors that may mitigate people’s aggressive and antisocial tendencies.
 Please feel free to read through our publications if you would like to learn more about our research in this area.